maniacx/Battery-Health-Charging/docs/PolkitBug.md

 ## Workaround: Use sudo Instead of pkexec

 To resolve this issue, replace `pkexec` with `sudo` for commands setting the threshold.
 This requires creating an exemption to allow `batteryhealthchargingctl` to run with `sudo` without requiring a password.
-This can be done **manually** or using the provided **bash script**.
+This can be done:
+* **Using bash script provided**. or
+* **Do it yourself by editing sudo config files and extension files manually**

 <br>

 ## Workaround Using the Script

-[Download script](https://github.com/maniacx/Battery-Health-Charging/blob/Documentation/battery-health-charging-resources/downloads/bhc_patch.zip){: .btn .btn-blue .button2-fixed-width}<br>
+[Download script](https://raw.githubusercontent.com/maniacx/Battery-Health-Charging/Documentation/battery-health-charging-resources/downloads/bhc_patch.zip){: .btn .btn-blue .button2-fixed-width}<br>

 ### Note
 Some systems, like Debian, do not add users to the `sudo` group by default.
 If prompted, use `su` instead of `sudo` to update the configuration.